Skip to content

 What's included

-• A downloadable CHOOSER Method template for helping students and teams compare options, make decisions, and explain their next move.
+• A downloadable CHOOSER Method template with examples for helping students and teams ask better questions, make decisions, and explain their choice.

 Ready to make student choices clearer?

-Download the free CHOOSER Method and help students compare options, make decisions, and explain the next move.
+Download the free CHOOSER Method and help students ask better questions, make decisions, and explain their choice.

 Download for free